Chinese Literary Association: Translations

 The Literary Association translated a large body of foreign literary works, including novels, short stories, plays, poems, and essays.
 Over the available portions of its publication, Fiction Monthly featured over eight hundred translated works originating from at least 38 different countries.
 The association's Literature Trimonthly, Poetry Monthly, and book series also featured many translated works.

 In addition to works from Europe, the United States, and Japan, the society emphasized translating works from the "oppressed nations" and the Soviet Union.
 A September 1921 special issue of Fiction Monthly featured translations of works from Czechoslovakia, Finland, Poland, Serbia, and Ukraine.
-Around 150 Russian and Soviet works were translated by the association; among the most prolific translators of these was Geng Jizhi, who translated 19 works by Russian authors (especially including Leo Tolstoy) for the society.
+Around 150 Russian and Soviet works were translated by the association; among the most prolific translators of these was Geng Jizhi, who translated 19 works by Russian authors (especially Leo Tolstoy) for the society.

 Disbandment and legacy

 The association ceased to exist as a coherent body after around 1925, with its activities limited to managing the finances and royalties of their literature series.
+Members continued to publish their works under the inactive association's name up through the 1940s.
 The society was one of a group of academic societies who signed on to a "Manifesto of United Shanghai Academic Organizations" during the anti-imperialist May Thirtieth Movement in 1925.

 Although new members continued to join the society until 1928, no records exist of continued group activities.
 The Shanghai Literature Trimonthly became an independent periodical published by the Beixin Press in 1925, and was renamed Literature Weekly (文學週報 (Wénxué zhōubào)).
 The publication of the journal ceased at some point in 1929.

 Historian Michel Hockx described the Literary Association as likely the first Chinese literary organization to combine "the traditional habit of working in societies with the efficiency of the modem printing industry".
 Many of the association's members were students who went on to work as teachers, publishers, and academics.
 Some were later involved in politics, equally split between Communist and anti-Communist factions.
 A majority of the association's known members lived into their old age; Gu Yuxiu (also known as Gu Yiqiao) was the last surviving member, dying in 2002.